 Combine these two and you have your SOPs.
-These procedures can change and update as you deal with more clients.
+These procedures often managed through SOP software, can change and update as you deal with more clients.
 They will help you standardize each conversation.

 You can create SOPs for sales pitches, negotiations, client service, problem resolutions, invoicing, and feedback.
 This set of documents will relieve the burden of coming up with responses on the fly.

 In the heat of the moment, people make commitments they regret later.
 For solopreneurs, there is no higher authority to refute such commitments.
 Having SOPs for reference will help you deal with difficult situations.
 As you update the procedures with experience, SOPs will also stop you from repeating communication mistakes.

 3. You can hire virtual assistants.

 Several minor repetitive tasks take up a lot of your time.
 Hiring virtual assistants (VA) can help you with a lot of operations, including client servicing.